 A Credit Union is a cooperative, not-for-profit financial institution organized to promote thrift and provide credit to members.
 It is member-owned and controlled through a board of directors elected by the membership.

-The board serves on a volunteer basis and may hire a management team to run the Credit Union.
-The board also establishes and revises policy, sets dividend and loan rates, and determines the long-term strategic direction of the credit union.
+The board serves on a volunteer basis and hires a management team to run the Credit Union.
+The board also establishes policy, sets dividend and loan rates, and determines the long-term strategic direction of the credit union.
 The result: members are provided with a safe, convenient place to save and borrow at reasonable rates at an institution that exists to benefit them, not to make a profit.

 Who Owns A Credit Union?

-Unlike most financial institutions, which are owned by stockholders and work to make profits for those investors, Credit Unions are owned by their members.
-Each Credit Union member owns one "share" of the organization.
-The user of Credit Union services is also an owner and is even entitled to vote on important issues, such as the election of member representatives to serve on the board of directors.
+Unlike most financial institutions which are owned by stockholders, Credit Unions are owned by their members.
+Each Credit Union member owns one "share" of the organization entitling them to vote on important issues, such as the election of member representatives to serve on the board of directors.
 Credit union profits are shared with the members in the form of lower rates on loans, lower fees and higher dividend rates, whereas profits at other financial institution benefit the shareholders.